conda/conda/docs/source/architecture.rst

 Channels
 ^^^^^^^^

+The following diagram focuses on the channels container from the level 1 diagram.

-.. uml:: umls/container_channels.puml
+.. uml:: umls/container/channels.puml
    :width: 80%

 Conda
 ^^^^^

+The following diagram focuses on the conda container from the level 1 diagram.

-.. uml:: umls/container_conda.puml
+.. uml:: umls/container/conda.puml
    :width: 80%

 Level 3: Component